fraunhoferhhi/racpit/EUSIPCO2022/README.md

 # Unsupervised Domain Adaptation across FMCW Radar Configurations Using Margin Disparity Discrepancy

-The content of this page serves as additional material to the presentation of our work at [EUSIPCO2022](https://2022.eusipco.org/) in Belgrade.
-A [preprint][preprint] is available on arxiv.org.
+The content of this page serves as supplementary material to the presentation of our work at [EUSIPCO2022](https://2022.eusipco.org/) in Belgrade.
+A [preprint][preprint] is also available.

 [preprint]: https://arxiv.org/abs/2203.04588

-## Additional notes

-### Radar ML
+## Radar ML

 Radar sensing has gained research interst over the past few years due to several factors.
 On the one hand, semiconductor companies have managed to produce highly